AxOS-project/docs/src/content/docs/reference/issues.md

 Enable it in your BIOS (Or in your VM settings if you are using a VM) to fix this issue.

+## Blank cheatsheet issue in sleex

+The issue occours because the cheatsheet uses the `keybinds.conf` configuration file.
+When sleex starts for the first time, it also chooses the good configuration file to apply.
+The widget is generated before the configuration file which causes this issue.

+To fix this issue, you just have to do any of the three things listed below.

+- Refresh the widgets.
+(Ctrl+Alt+Win+R)
+- Reboot.
+- Log out and log back in.

 ## Report an issue